I've spent 30 years building physical things that have to work.

 Python · SQLite · Flask

-This system emerged from necessity during a client website project.
-The client needed their React/Vite site migrated to Astro and redesigned for modern SEO best practices.
-The challenge is that I'm a Python developer and designer with zero JavaScript knowledge, no budget to hire a specialist, and a fixed timeline.
+A client needed their React/Vite site migrated to Astro and redesigned for modern SEO.
+I'm a Python developer and designer: zero JavaScript knowledge, fixed timeline, no budget for a specialist.

 Context is the most important part of starting to build.
 We often get stuck solving the wrong problem entirely.
 Before any code gets written, I work to understand why something isn't working, not just what isn't working.
 Correct framing is usually where the elegant solution lives.